mu-editor/mu/README.rst

 flash your code onto the device (it's only a click of a button).
 It has a built in REPL client that automatically connects to the device.

-Much of the work has been adapted from my previous work done with Damien George and Dan Pope on the "Puppy" editor for kids.
-"Mu" is an ultra-slimmed down version of Puppy.
+Mu has been adapted from my previous work done with Damien George and Dan Pope on the "Puppy" editor for kids.
+Mu is an ultra-slimmed down version of Puppy.

-The code is also simple and monolithic - it's commented and mostly found in a a few obviously named Python files.
+The code is simple and monolithic - it's commented and mostly found in a a few obviously named Python files.
 This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to know is in four obvious files).

-In terms of features - it's a case of less is more with regard to the following features:
+In terms of features - it's a case of less is more:

 * Create a new Python script.
 * Load an existing Python script.